Key Points for a Happy Mom Life

 Find Re-set Strategies

-Once, at the grocery store, my daughter tried to ride the cart and wound up knocking it over (with a full coffee in it).
+Once, at the grocery store, my daughter tried to ride the cart and knocked it over on herself (with a full coffee in it).
 Not only did she get a black eye, but also the attention of the ENTIRE store.
 I was not exactly a happy mom.

 But there will be moments like this.
-The quicker we can bounce back, the easier it is to enjoy motherhood.
+The quicker we can bounce back, the easier it is to enjoy parenthood.
 Try one of the following calm down strategies to build resiliency.

 A. Breathe or Meditate

-Deep breathing is crazy effective at hitting that re-set button in times of stress.
+Deep breathing is extremely effective at hitting that re-set button in times of stress.
 Try one of these today:

 - Simply take six deep breaths.
 Count them in your head.